 If your physician has approved in-home treatment, there are many things to consider when purchasing a light box.

 - First, you want to make sure that you are getting a box which adequately covers your plaques.
 Some boxes are very small, providing coverage for only hands or feet.
 Some are full-body panels.
 The size of your home box should be determined by the area of your disease involvement, the amount of room in your home to accommodate the box, and cost.

 - Safety features incorporated into the box itself are also extremely important.
 Each machine is different depending on what the insurance coverage will allow.
 Safety features may include a key-lock on/off switch, a fail-safe switch, an acrylic safety shield, timers, and physician codes that allow a certain number of treatments before you should return to see your physician.

 - To begin the in-home treatments, your physician will start you on a treatment protocol.
 It is imperative that you follow the protocol to ensure the correct dose and to minimize risks associated with narrowband UVB treatment.

-When receiving narrowband UVB therapy for the first time, one can anticipate a warm, bright sensation while standing in front of a panel of light bulbs for several minutes.
+When receiving phototherapy for the first time, one can anticipate a warm, bright sensation while standing in front of a panel of light bulbs for several minutes.
 Patients are required to wear special goggles that are provided for in-office and at-home treatment.
-Improvement in the skin is generally seen after about two to three months of treatment, with less redness, less scaling, flattening of plaques, and no newly developing plaques.
+Treatments are 2-3 times per week.
+Improvement in the skin is generally seen after months of treatment, with less redness, less scaling, flattening of plaques, and no newly developing plaques.
 If patients burn due to the treatment, the intensity and/or frequency of the treatment may be reduced.
 Patients should keep a log of their treatment dose and any issues or challenges experienced.
 If any negative effects are noticed, it is advised to consult a physician immediately.

 In-office or at home units are options to consider depending upon individual circumstances.
 Talk with your clinical team and ask if this is an appropriate therapy option for the treatment of your cutaneous lymphoma.